Indian Indonesians: Colonial period

 Large numbers of Tamils from India were brought by the Dutch in the early build-up of the plantation industries across the island of Sumatra in the 1830s.
-Dutch Agents visited villages in South India and tempted poor uneducated Tamils to come to "Tanah Deli" (Sumatra) and were promised easy work with good pay.

 After they arrived in Indonesia, they were used for hard labor and housed in simple huts.
 Most of them worked for the Dutch company, Deli Maatschappij under harsh conditions.
 A small number of Tamils returned to India after their contract expires.
 At the end of the 1940s, many Tamils got an opportunity to return and left, although a number of them opted to remain within the colony, about 5,000 to 10,000 Tamils remained in North Sumatra alone, mainly in Medan, but also in Lubuk Pakam, Tebing Tinggi, and Binjai.

 Many Merchants and traders from various parts of India have also began immigrating to Indonesia around this time, in Batavia, a large number of silk merchants hailing from Mumbai and Calcutta (particularly those who are of Sindhi, Sikh and Punjabi ethnicity) established themselves within Weltevreden district, in an area now known as Pasar Baru.

 Sikh settlement and migration within Indonesia is also accelerated around the colonial times, In Sumatra, specifically Aceh in particular, acted as a gateway to Sikh settlement and migration across the Indonesian archipelago.
 The early Sikh settlers to Sumatra arrived via the Malayan post of Penang, Sikh settlement in Sumatra dates back to the 1870s.
 In the early years, the Sikh population of Sumatra would have been a few hundred people until the early 1880s, whereafter it was bolstered with fresh numbers by young, male Sikh arrivals from the Straits Settlements.
 The partial motivation of the large scale Sikh Migration towards Sumatra might've been motivated by tales of Guru Nanak visiting the island.

 The early Sikhs who settled in northern Sumatra in the late 19th century originated from the Jalandhar and Amritsar areas of the Majha and Doaba regions of the Punjab.
 These early Sikh arrivals came as traders and gradually scattered throughout northern Sumatra.
 Sumatran Sikhs of the time also were engaged in the dairy, security, and taxi industries, later branching out to business, trading, sports equipment manufacturing, and textile sectors later-on.
 Some of the Sumatran Sikh pioneers worked in tobacco and rubber plantations.
 By the late 19th century, a Medan branch of the De Javasche Bank was established, with Sikhs working as security guards at it.
 They would be followed by Sikhs seeking work as watchmen.
 Stories of Sikh success and opportunities in Sumatra made their way back to the Punjab, which encouraged further Sikh migration to the island by prospective Sikhs.
 Some of these Sikhs have also came to work as soldiers and policemen.